When does the Clive Aquatic Center open for the season?

 Can I bring food and drink into the aquatic center?

 Outside food and drink are not allowed into the facility.
-Water in clear plastic containers is permitted.
-Exceptions may be made by the aquatic manager on duty if due to medical reasons.
-If that is the case, the item(s) are stored at admissions until needed.
+Water in clear plastic containers are permitted.
+Exceptions may be made by the aquatic manager on duty if needs are due to a medical reason.
+If that is the case, the item(s) will be stored at admissions until needed.

 Where can I register for programs?

 Program registration can be done online or at the Clive Parks and Recreation offices.
-The Aquatic Center cannot take program registrations beyond the daily admission and concession sales.
+The Aquatic Center cannot take program registrations.

 What forms of payment can be taken at the aquatic center?